kbtwumasi/Kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
   - Theater Campaigns tend to be more successful when started in May.
-    -It can also be concluded the more than half of campaigns started through out the year tend to have a succesful outcome.
+  - It can also be concluded the more than half of campaigns started through out the year tend to have a succesful outcome.

 ![line chart showing the outcomes based on goals in percentages](resources/Outcomes_vs_Goals.png)